 Some people express surprise when meeting one of our Orthodox Catholic priests in a “non-church” environment.
 Yet if someone asked you to imagine a monastery, what sort of a place would you imagine?
 A place of retreat and prayer perhaps?
 An isolated spiritual oasis distant from the constraints and concerns of the material world?
 A place where men and women who have renounced the world live dedicated lives of consecration and service to God?
 For sure, monasteries are often all of those things, but a common foundation for all of them is material self-sufficiency, a shared or common economy i.e. the monastery, the monks and the nuns, must usually support their life of contemplation financially and physically themselves.
 They are not so divorced from the world, yet everyone imagines their lives and the places they live in, “to be holy.”

 Just like the monks and nuns in monasteries and in common with many other Orthodox Catholic clergy around the world, some of our priests are “bi-vocational”, meaning that they combine regular, secular employment with their priestly ministry, financially supporting themselves and their families, contributing like members of their congregations to the Church and her ministry where they live and work.
 Like the monks and nuns too, the clergy are also sanctifying i.e. making their lives holy by observing the canonical requirements to pray the Divine Office, offer the Divine Liturgies and administer the sacraments to the faithful who are also committed as Christians, “to be holy”.
-In many respects and contrary to a general rarified regard of clericalism, our clergy share literally in the same struggles of daily life as the laity and are thus perhaps better able to care and guide them in their pursuit of God than some other clergy, from whom all worldly cares have been removed; housing, sustenance, expenses, all the ordinary things of life, are no more taken for granted by our priests than anybody else.
+In many respects and contrary to a general rarified regard of clericalism, our clergy share literally in the same struggles of daily life as the laity and are thus perhaps better able to care for, understand and guide them in their pursuit of God than those from whom all worldly cares have been removed; housing, sustenance, expenses, all the ordinary things of life, are no more taken for granted by our priests than anybody else.

 “Tent-maker” ministry is sometimes used to describe this bi-vocational calling after the Apostle Paul who supported himself by making tents while living and preaching in Corinth (Acts 18:3).
 Unlike the other apostles in the early Christian Church, who devoted themselves entirely to their religious ministry and lived off the money donated by Church members (cf Acts 4:34-37), St Paul frequently performed outside work, not desiring to be a financial burden to the young Churches he founded.
 In Thessaloniki, St Paul states that he and his companions “worked night and day, laboring and toiling so that we would not be a burden to any of you” (2 Thessalonians 3:8).
 St Paul’s purpose in working was to set an example for the Christians, “You yourselves know that these hands of mine have supplied my own needs and the needs of my companions.
 In everything I did, I showed you that by this kind of hard work we must help the weak, remembering the words the Lord Jesus himself said: ‘It is more blessed to give than to receive.’ ” (cf Acts 18:1-3; 20:33-35; Philippians 4:14-16).
 He also hoped that his refusal to accept financial support would build his credibility among non-Christians, thus giving him the chance to win over more of them (cf 1 Corinthians 9:1-18) “If I preach voluntarily, I have a reward; if not voluntarily, I am simply discharging the trust committed to me.
 What then is my reward?
 Just this: that in preaching the gospel I may offer it free of charge, and so not make full use of my rights as a preacher of the gospel.”